biopython/biopython.github.io/wiki/BioSQL.md

 TESTDB = 'biosql_test'
 ```

 Change these to match your setup.
-You can then run the unit test as
+You can then run the BioSQL unit tests
-normal, e.g.
+as normal, e.g.

-`python run_tests.py test_BioSQL`
+`python run_tests.py test_BioSQL test_BioSQL_SeqIO`

 Creating a (sub) database
 =========================